hburn7/Yuzuru/README.md

 **Configuration file**

 Create a `config.ini` file in the project root directory.
+You may also launch the application and it will be generated for you.
 ```ini
 [BOT_CONFIG]
 token = YOUR_TOKEN_HERE